h2non/node-bintray/README.md

 A Bintray API client for Node.js (written in CoffeeScript)

-## DO NOT USE, WORK STILL IN PROGRESS!
+## JUST FOR TESTING, WORK IN PROGRESS!

 # Installation